Learn the Differences Between Adderall vs. Vyvanse

 - You can tailor our treatment plans around your schedule or work commitments.
 We work with patients who work in a wide range of job industries.

-- Zinnia Healing can provide you with the support and resources required for a successful recovery outcome in as little as 30 days.
+- Zinnia Health can provide you with the support and resources required for a successful recovery outcome in as little as 30 days.

 Related reading: Addiction vs. Dependence If you are suffering from Adderall or Vyvanse addiction and want to start a new life of recovery, we can help.
 Call us at (855) 430-9439 for a 15-minute assessment about Adderall vs. Vyvanse.